MuhammadKevinHammading/Portfolio-Project-EDA/README.md

 # Portfolio-Project-EDA
 First Exploratory Data Analysis Project

 Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.
-Here I do EDA with python using admission data for colleges.

 Tools : Jupyter Notebook 6.5.4